sdaugherty/platformsh-docs/src/configuration/app/firewall.md

 ## Options

 Each firewall rule has three configuration values.
+At least one of `ips` or `ports` is required, but both may also be specified.

 ### `protocol`

-The protocol value is always `tcp`.
-Outbound UDP request are not allowed anyway.
+The default and only legal value for the protocol is `tcp`.
+Outbound UDP ports are not allowed.
 As a result this property can be omitted in virtually every circumstance.

 ### `ips`